roselinetwagiramariya/fashion-magazines-roselinetwagiramariya/README.md

 1. Open GitBash in Windows or the Terminal in Mac and navigate to the project folder.
+1. Make sure that the virtual environment is active.
 1. Use the following command to run the tests: `pytest tests.py`.
 1. Review the output from running the test.
 This will let you know whether your code produces the expected results.
 You can